hypercube1024/firefly/_docs/http-server-and-client.md

 }
 ```

-For example, if there was a request with path "/static/poem.html" the static serve will look for a file in the directory "{classpath}/static/poem.html".
+For example, if there was a request with path "/static/poem.html" the StaticFileHandler will look for a file in the directory "{classpath}/static/poem.html".

 You can find this demo in the project "firefly-example", run and view:
 ```